Last Updated on May 18, 2023 by Dave Farquhar

 The NEC V20 was an Intel 8088 compatible CPU that ran slightly faster.
-It was a niche CPU in the 1980s and 1990s but was a popular cheap upgrade for power users, especially in instances where motherboard swaps were impractical.
-It retains a following with retro computing enthusiasts today, as a period-correct upgrade.
+It was a niche CPU in the 1980s and 1990s but had a following as a cheap upgrade for power users, especially in instances where motherboard swaps were impractical.
+It’s popular with retro computing enthusiasts today, as a period-correct upgrade.

 The NEC V20 was pin-compatible with the Intel 8088 but included some unique forward and backward compatibility features.
 It included the 80186 instruction set and could also emulate the Intel 8080, in addition to being faster than the 8088.

 The NEC V20 as a cheap upgrade

 The NEC V20 plugs directly into the Intel 8088 socket with no modifications necessary.
 It’s slightly more efficient than an Intel 8088 running at the same clock speed.
-That means a V20-upgraded machine performs anywhere from 8 to 30 percent faster than an 8088, depending on the application.
-For most applications, the improvement is around 20 percent, which is enough to be noticeable.
+That means an NEC V20-upgraded machine performs anywhere from 8 to 30 percent faster than an 8088, depending on the application.
+For most applications, the improvement is around 20 percent.
+That’s modest but may be enough to be noticeable.

-The V20 was a good processor upgrade option in machines that used nonstandard motherboards like the Tandy 1000 and IBM PCjr, and inexpensive PC/XT clones like the Leading Edge Model D. In an IBM PC/XT or other clone that followed the IBM design, swapping in a small form factor AT motherboard provided more performance, but at a higher cost.
+The NEC V20 was a good processor upgrade option in machines that used nonstandard motherboards like the Tandy 1000 and IBM PCjr, and inexpensive PC/XT clones like the Leading Edge Model D. In an IBM PC/XT or other clone that followed the IBM design, swapping in a small form factor AT motherboard provided more performance.
+But it cost more too.

-Today, replacing the 8088 in an IBM PC or XT with a V20 remains a popular upgrade option since it improves performance while permitting the owner to continue using the original IBM motherboard.
-Plus it’s a period correct upgrade involving a vintage part from 1982, and a fair number of people in the know made the swap back then.
+Today, replacing the 8088 in an IBM PC or XT with a NEC V20 remains a popular upgrade option.
+It improves performance while permitting the owner to continue using the original IBM motherboard.
+Plus it’s a period correct upgrade involving a vintage part from 1984.
+And a fair number of people in the know made the swap back then.

-The V20 was available at speeds of 8 MHz and 16 MHz.
-An 8 MHz version is suitable for upgrading PC and XT machines running at 4.77 or 7.16 MHz; the 16 MHz version is suitable for 9.54 MHz XT clones.
+The NEC V20 was available at speeds of 5 MHz, 8 MHz and 16 MHz.
+An 8 MHz version is suitable for upgrading PC and XT machines running at 4.77 or 7.16 MHz.
+The 16 MHz version is suitable for 9.54 MHz XT clones.